Facilitator-Cards/facilitator-cards/content/blog/our-favorite-icebreaker-formats.md

 +++
 Does even just the name “icebreaker” bring up a lot of bleh feelings?
 Hollow echoes of resentment and the overall feeling that _time_ is one of the absolute worst things we can waste?

 Well, we have some great news—a great icebreaker is never a waste of time.
-They can be fast, fun, and unique opportunities to allow a group to peak into each others worlds.
+They can be fast, fun, and unique opportunities to allow a group to peak into each other's worlds.
 They’re a perfect way to get folks acclimated to your expectations of participation, set the tone for what’s to come, and have a little bit of fun and connection right up top to help the group feel bonded and more comfortable with each other.

 But please, we beg, no more too-long games of two truths and a lie or Go Around Shares of fun facts!